Large Language Models Suffer From Their Own Output: An Analysis of the Self-Consuming Training Loop: Experimental Setup

 \section{Experimental Setup}

-In this section we present our logical expression dataset, which is the foundation for the verification of the language model's output.
+We present our logic expression dataset, which is the foundation for the verification of the language model's output.
 Furthermore, we explain the data cycles we analyze in our experiments and describe the used model architecture in detail.